The personal information principles of Mercer (Australia) Pty Ltd and its related bodies corporate

 USE AND DISCLOSURE

 Mercer collects, uses and discloses personal information about individuals for the primary purpose of providing a product or service and the recruitment and employment of staff and contractors as a part of conducting our business operations.

 We may disclose your information to:

-Mercer is required to collect and use certain government related identifiers such as Tax File Numbers when providing certain services to our employees, members, and clients.
+Mercer is required to collect and use certain government related identifiers such as Tax File Numbers when providing certain services to our employees, members and clients.
 Mercer is not permitted to and does not adopt government identifiers as identifier of the individual.
 Mercer does not use or disclose government related identifiers in any way that is inconsistent with the purpose for which they were originally issued other than where it is required or authorised by or under an Australian law or a court/tribunal order.

 Where practical, your personal information is de-identified or destroyed when it is no longer required.

 Where Mercer becomes aware of an actual or potential unauthorised access or disclosure of your personal information, we will ensure that the potential breach is managed by Mercer in accordance with the Notifiable Data Breach requirements under Part 3C of the Act.
 This may include notifying both you and the Privacy Commissioner where that breach is likely to result in serious harm as defined by the Australian Privacy Act 1988 (Privacy Act).

 We take care to ensure that the information you give us via our websites is protected.
 Mercer uses and maintains appropriate safeguards to prevent the unauthorised access to or use of your personal information and data.
 We implement administrative, physical and technical safeguards to protect the confidentiality and integrity of your personal information and data which may be transmitted via the internet.